-Once you sign up, you’ll start at the Dashboard, which is where your basic analytics, account activity, and billing information will appear once you've connected your images to imgix.
+Once you sign up, you’ll start at the Dashboard, which is where your basic analytics, account activity, and billing information will appear once you've connected your assets to imgix.
 You can also add users and payment methods to your account by clicking the account dropdown in the upper right corner.

 If your company requires different levels of access based on roles (e.g. engineering and accounts payable), you can set that up for as many people as necessary.
 User accounts can have as many permissions as you wish. imgix supports the following permissions: